Diazepam/Valium Detox & Rehab

 - Mood swings

-During detox, patients receive 24/7 medical attention.
-A team of medical practitioners observe patients until withdrawal symptoms cease.
+During detox, clients receive 24/7 medical attention.
+A team of medical practitioners observe clients until withdrawal symptoms cease.
 Diazepam withdrawal symptoms last for around 7-10 days depending on the severity of addiction.
-Chronic long-term Diazepam users are offered a tapered detox regime.
+Chronic long term Diazepam users are offered a tapered detox regime.
 This means dosages are cut gradually rather than all at once.
-Tapered detox means many patients reach their rehabilitation goals without experiencing severe discomfort.
+Tapered detox means many clients reach their rehabilitation goals without experiencing severe discomfort.

 Treating emotional causes of addiction